Marian Spencer: Personal life

 Spencer was born Marian Regelia Alexander on June 28, 1920, in Gallipolis, Ohio.
 Her family, including her parents, her twin sister, Mildred, and two brothers, Harry and Vernon, lived in a home that had been built by her grandfather, a freed slave.

 Spencer became a member of the NAACP at age 13.
 She graduated from Gallia Academy High School in 1938 as co-valedictorian with her sister.
 She was a member of the National Honor Society.
 She moved to Cincinnati to attend the University of Cincinnati as a scholarship student with her sister and fellow scholarship student, Mildred Malcolm.

 While at the University of Cincinnati, Spencer campaigned for the college prom to be open to all students.
 Spencer earned a Bachelor of Arts in English from the University of Cincinnati in 1942.

 Coney Island lawsuit

 In 1952, Spencer's sons, after hearing a radio advertisement of a celebrity visit to the area theme park Coney Island that invited children to attend, asked to attend the event.
 Spencer phoned to check and was told the invitation was for all children, but when she said, "We are Negroes," was told that Blacks were not allowed into the park.
 She was refused entry into the park on July 4, 1952.
-Spencer filed a suit with the NAACP and won the casea, which desegregated the park.
+Spencer filed a suit with the NAACP and won the case, which desegregated the park.